thebjorn/pydeps/README.rst

 Contributing
 ------------
 #.
 Fork it
 #.
+It is appreciated (but not required) if you raise an issue first: https://github.com/thebjorn/pydeps/issues
+#.
 Create your feature branch (`git checkout -b my-new-feature`)
 #.
 Commit your changes (`git commit -am 'Add some feature'`)
 #.
 Push to the branch (`git push origin my-new-feature`)